charlesm93/charlesm93.github.io/_pages/bio.md

 on the development of computational tools to do Bayesian modeling for biomedical applications.
 We started a collaboration with the Stan development team, and Andrew Gelman's group at Columbia.
-This is when I became a Stan developer, and also when Bill and I invented Torsten.

 I then faced the difficult choice of returning to Physics for graduate school, diving deeper into Statistics, or even joining a Quantitative Biomedicine program.
-When making a decision, I was helped by a, perhaps misinterpreted, citation of Jean-Paul Sartres:
+When making a decision, I was helped by a, perhaps misinterpreted, quote from Jean-Paul Sartres:
 "You're free to choose, that is invent."
 Eventually, I joined the PhD program in Statistics at Columbia (aftet flipping a coin multiple times), eager to "invent" my own path and expose myself to all the disciplines